wzy1935/Terminal-Video-Player/README.md

 # Terminal Video Player

-A video player using ASCII characters to allow you watch videos on the command line.
+A video player using ASCII characters to allow you watching videos on the command line.

 ![router](./assets/oow.gif)